 - Newspaper or other to protect your work surface

-The process is simple, dust or clean your object first, test a small area for compatibility (no smearing or other problems), then apply a coat of Mod Podge.
+Dust or clean your object first, test a small area for compatibility (no smearing or other problems), then apply a coat of Mod Podge.

 I’ve learned (the hard way) the value of letting coats dry completely between applications, so I waited 24 hours before adding the second coat.
 You could wait a few hours, just make sure it’s dry depending on your climate.

 The results are fantastic!
 These little creatures look better than ever, their child-like character intact, a bit sturdier from the glue, and a slightly glossy surface that I can maintain.
 Yes, you can preserve kids artwork with Mod Podge!

 I now have heirlooms I can pass down to my children – actually on second thought, I might not be able to part with them 😉